-NZ Champs designated meet:
+NZ Championships:

-- An open event for swimmers 13 and over (only open age races are available) - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - This meet is usually held in April - Development times have been allowed to be used as qualifying times during the pandemic, but normally only times swum at designated meets would be allowed
+- An open event for swimmers 13 and over (swum as open age group and 17/18 age group) - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - The qualifying period is usually from January of the previous year and only from an officiated meet - This meet is usually held in May

-NZ Short Course Champs designated meet:
+NZ Short Course Championships:

 - 13yrs and over.
-The program includes age group swimming - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - This meet is usually held in August - Development times have been allowed to be used as qualifying times during the pandemic, but normally only times swum at designated meets would be allowed
+The program includes age group swimming - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - The qualifying period is usually from January of the previous year and only from an officiated meet - This meet is usually held in September

-NZ Secondary Schools designated meet:
+NZ Secondary Schools Championships:

 - 13yrs and over.
-The program includes age group swimmi - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - This meet is usually held in July - Development times have been allowed to be used as qualifying times during the pandemic, but normally only times swum at designated meets would be allowed https://wellington.swimming.org.nz/visageimages/Calendar/2021/Tiered%20structure%202021.pdf
+The program includes age group swimmig - Run to FINA rules, a national qualifying meet - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - The qualifying period is usually from January of the previous year and only from an officiated meet - This meet is usually held in July